• Graphical User Interface

 Style Export Tab

-In this tab the nimbu accompaniments are exported to SFF 1 styles to play them on a Yamaha® arranger keyboard.
+In this tab, the nimbu accompaniments are exported as YAMAHA® SFF 1 or SFF 2 styles to play them as close to the original as possible on a YAMAHA® arranger keyboard.

 Usually the accompaniment is already available in nimbu, so it's just a matter of playing this particular accompaniment on an arranger keyboard as well.
 This way is relatively easy, because hundreds of settings are not necessary.
 Finally, the accompaniment is processed completely in its full musicality directly in nimbu.
-Since, for example, the styles can only be played with one time signature and also do not know any chord scales, some preparations have to be made to get as close as possible to the nimbu session.
+For an imported YAMAHA® style, these settings are already available in nimbu.
+Since, for example, the styles on most YAMAHA® keyboards can only be played in a single time signature and also do not know the required chord scales, some preparations have to be made to get as close as possible to the nimbu session.

 1. Select Marker